nvimpel/chipwhisperer/docs/source/analyzer-api.rst

 AES Functions
 -------------

-You may want to perform certain AES operations seperately.
+You may want to perform certain AES operations separately.
 For this there is the AES helper functions.
 They are accessible using::

     from chipwhisperer.analyzer import aes_funcs